Parimatch1/SV-Guides-Revamped/General Procedures & Policies.md

 # **II - Sobriety and Professional Conduct Policy**

-* Participating in Stateview in anyway while under the influence of drgus, alcohol, or any substance(s) that can impact a users ability to execute their duties properly is in no way tolerated.
+Definition: Participating in Stateview in any form while under the influence of drgus, alcohol, or any substance(s) that can impact a users ability to execute their duties properly.

 **Proper Enforcement for Violation**
 > **[1]:** 15-30 Day Suspension **or** Termination